Johnson Unveils Manifesto For Brexit Britain - UrduPoint

 Johnson Unveils Manifesto For Brexit Britain

-London, (UrduPoint / Pakistan Point News - 24th Nov, 2019 ) :British Prime Minister Boris Johnson unveils his Conservative Party's manifesto on Sunday, pledging to move on from Brexit and austerity in a bid to secure a general election victory.
+Telford, United Kingdom, (UrduPoint / Pakistan Point News - 25th Nov, 2019 ) :British Prime Minister Boris Johnson was unveiling his Conservative Party's manifesto on Sunday, pledging to move on from Brexit and austerity in a bid to secure a general election majority.

-Having taken over a minority administration in July and unable to speed his EU divorce deal through parliament, Johnson is seeking a majority at the December 12 snap general election.
+Having taken over a minority administration in July and been unable to speed his EU divorce deal through parliament, Johnson is seeking a clear victory at the December 12 snap election.

+"We're now, as you know, less than three weeks away from the most critical election in modern memory," said Johnson as he unveiled the manifesto in Telford, west central England.

+"Get Brexit done and we can restore confidence and certainty to businesses and families.

+"Get Brexit done and we can focus our hearts and our minds on the priorities of the British people.

-He sees Britain's third general election in four and a half years as the only way to break the logjam on Brexit, which 52 percent of voters plumped for in the seismic 2016 referendum.
+"It is time to unleash the potential of the whole country and to forge a new Britain."
+Johnson sees Britain's third general election in four-and-a-half years as the only way to break the Brexit logjam.

 Having got the Brexit date delayed three months from October 31 to January 31, opposition parties backed his call for an early general election.